 As example, I am using my own publication “Implementing DDD, CQRS and Event Sourcing”.
 This is the first book I have written and published.
 The book was a side project for almost exactly four years.
 One thing I have learned from it is the importance of being honest about the financial aspects.
 While writing a book has numerous beneficial effects, the most common primary goal is to earn money.

 Writing a book is comparable to a financial investment.
 Instead of directly investing money, one has to invest time.
 This may sound appealing at first, but the time spent on a book reduces the time spent earning money.
 Every invested minute potentially causes a financial loss at first.
 This demands the existence of savings or an additional source of income.
-Writing a book either requires money to live off or additional time to earn money to live off.
+Essentially, it requires money to live off or additional time to earn money to live off.

 The first component for a cost calculation is the working time.
 This is also the most difficult value, as it is unknown at the beginning of a project.
 Ideally, it can be estimated based on prior experience.
 Instead of a fixed value, it is helpful to define a range between an optimistic and a pessimistic estimation.
 While it is hard to predict the time initially, the value can be tracked continuously and estimations can be refined.

-I invested around 1894 hours in working on my book.
+I initially invested around 1894 hours in working on my book.

 One year full-time work with 9 hours per day.